tvories/ps-meetup-git/PITCHME.md

 - `git stash apply` - Brings back the stash to the working directory
 - `git stash clear` - Destroys the stash area and removes anything in there

+---

+### Working Area, Index, and Repository

+- The three main git areas
+- Working Area - Where you are working
+- Index (Staging) - Where you stage your changes
+- Repository - All the files and their committed history.

+---

+### Working from left to right

+- Your workflow when using git should move from left (working area) to right (staging and then repository)

++++

+### Working Area

+- You make changes here that you don't care about tracking
+- Get your PowerShell to work before you add it

++++

+### Index (Staging)

+- This is where you stage your files to be added to version control
+- `git add` is an example of staging your changes

++++

+### Repository (local)

+- The magic
+- Files and their history
+- All the changes you have checked in over time
+- `git commit`